ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 The resource will receive the user request, select the hospital endpoint based on the hospital ID, send a request to the relevant hospital service to make a reservation, and respond with the reservation details.

-The flow is as follows:
+The flow is as follows.

 1. Receive a request with a JSON payload similar to the following.